-In May last year, Swizz Beatz spoke with Joe Budden on Instagram live about wanting to pay taxes to the figures that started hip-hop, referring to people like Kool Herc, Melle Mel, Grandmaster Flash, and The Sugarhill Gang.
+In May of 2020, Swizz Beatz spoke with Joe Budden on Instagram Live about wanting to pay taxes to the figures that started hip-hop, referring to people like Kool Herc, Melle Mel, Grandmaster Flash, and The Sugarhill Gang.

 "The fact that we’re not paying taxes on who started hip-hop shows we don’t fucking really love hip-hop," Swizz said during the Instagram Live.
 "The fact we don’t pay taxes, as artists, to those icons that paved the way... we need to be paying taxes to the creatives of hip-hop that gave us freedom of speech to move forward."

 Beatz then declared that they should receive "a minimum [of] a million a piece."
 Agreeing with him, Budden offered an idea of his own — that for every new deal signed, one percent or half a percent should go toward what he called "rapper reparations."

 "The same way they made the 360 deal standard, we can make that standard," Budden added.